QualiSystems/devguide_source/_posts/2016-07-17-deploying-to-production.md

 This will create two artifacts in the 'dist' sub-folder of the Shell project:

 1. A zip file archive called _\<shellname\>.zip_ - This is the Shell distributable package
 2. A folder named _offline_requirements_ - The Python packages required by the Shell.
-This folder should be used with any offline execution servers
+This folder should be used with any offline execution servers, i.e. execution servers where pip will not be able to reach the internet to download the packages specified in requirements.txt

 ### Configuring offline Execution Servers